FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

 If you want to load in expression evaluator the evaluation context, use the `loadExpressionService` method and pass the evaluation context.
 This context will be accessible using the following variable `${['<key>']}` or `${plugin.<key>}`, where `<key>` is existing key from the provided evaluation context.
 If `<key>` is one word, use `${plugin.<key>}` .
 Otherwise, use `${plugin['<key>']}`.

 You can use a collection of already built-in functions in expression evaluator.
-For a full list with examples about the built-in functions, see <a href="" class="MCXref xref">Expression language support</a>.
+For a full list with examples about the built-in functions, see [Expression language support]().

 > **Note:**
 >